blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 | 4 | 1 | 0 | 1 | 0 | 0 | 1 | 1 |
 | 5 | 1 | 1 | 1 | 1 | 1 | 0 | 1 |
 | 6 | 0 | 1 | 1 | 1 | 1 | 1 | 0 |

+In the table, a value of 1 denotes a statistically significant difference in means between that pair of attributes.

 #### Inclusion Distance Standard Deviation
 <p float="left">